-The Centers for Diseases Control and Prevention (CDC) report that in the United States, over 30 million people currently have diabetes and another 84 million adults have prediabetes, with 90 percent of them being unaware.
+The Centers for Diseases Control and Prevention (CDC) report that in the United States, over

 In this article, we look at some exciting, nutritious dinnertime options for people with diabetes.
 We also explain important considerations when eating at a restaurant or cooking for others and discuss how to manage alcohol intake.

 Following a healthful diet does not have to mean that people with any type of diabetes have to give up their favorite foods.

 The key is eating appropriate amounts and making sure there is a balance between proteins, carbohydrates, and fats, with an emphasis on fiber.

 The following are classic American meals suitable for a person with diabetes.
 People can apply these to a range of individualized meal plans, as long as they carefully control the portions.

 - Steak: Stick to 3-ounce (oz) portions.
 People should avoid or limit the amount of butter when cooking steak.
 Choose center cuts for less marbling and fat.
 While the occasional, 3-oz steak will not make too much difference within a diabetes diet, those with the condition should limit red meat intake.
 Apply the same caution when choosing cuts of lamb, veal, or pork.

 - Regular or sweet potato: Skip high-fat add-ons and toppings, such as bacon, sour cream, and butter.
 Substitute sour cream for Greek yogurt, which can provide protein and healthful bacteria.

 - Garden salad: Add vinaigrette for taste instead of using pre-packaged salad dressings.
 Packaged dressings can have a high salt content.